 In Charts: Disappointing Summer Movie Sales

-• Years 2020 and 2021 are missing, which makes sense because theaters were closed for much of that time.
+Years 2020 and 2021 are missing, which makes sense because theaters were closed for much of that time.
 But omitting them entirely from the X axis may be misleading.

 The second chart from the NYT represents total box office sales dating back to 1980 with all years included.
 The bars provide a specificity that ChatGPT’s 2010-2025 line chart, below, doesn’t.
 (ChatGPT’s first version didn’t adjust for inflation, so the numbers didn’t quite match.)
 With the line chart, we see the downward trend since around 2015 more clearly.
-With the bar chart, we see more dramatic changes, for example, drops between 2013 and 2014 and between 2016 and 2017, because either don’t show on the line chart as clearly or, quite possibly, ChatGPT has a data issue.
+With the bar chart, we see more dramatic changes, for example, drops between 2013 and 2014 and between 2016 and 2017.
+These moves either don’t show on the line chart as clearly or, quite possibly, ChatGPT has a data issue.
 Without data labels on both these charts, nuance is difficult to see.

 Comparing the bar and line charts illustrates the importance of choosing a graphic for the purpose and audience: a focus on results from each year or a trend over time.
 Either way, the news isn’t good for an industry trying to make a comeback.